-- Form ground turkey into two (4 ounce) or 1/4 pound balls, rolling in your hands and flatten to about a 4-inch diametre.
-Place on a piece of wax paper.
-Optional: Mix in 1 tablespoon of melted (and slightly cooled) butter into your ground turkey before making into patties to add a little extra moisture and flavour.
+- Form ground turkey into two (4 ounce) or ¼ pound balls, rolling in your hands and flatten to about a 4-inch diameter.
+Optional: Mix in 1 tablespoon of melted (and slightly cooled) butter into your ground turkey before making into burgers to add a little extra moisture and flavour.

-- Heat oil in a skillet (I used a 12-inch cast iron skillet) on medium heat.
-When oil is shimmering, add turkey patties seasoned side down.
+- Heat avocado oil in a 12-inch cast iron skillet over medium heat.

-- Mix together mayo and sriracha until combined.
+- In a small bowl, whisk together mayonnaise and sriracha until combined.

 Nutrition (ESTIMATE ONLY)